pressly/goose/README.md

 # Migrations

-goose supports migrations written in SQL or in Go.
+gander supports migrations written in SQL or in Go.

 ## SQL Migrations